 When you ask a consultant if you should use the Resource Owner Password Credentials (ROPC) grant type, the standard response is: “It depends”.
-Whilst this is true, I’m going to take a stand and say no. Unfortunately, a lot of people see the username & password fields and say “ah!
-That’s the one for me!”, and I spend way too much of my time trying to convince them it’s a bad idea after they’ve already spent a lot of time implementing it.
+While this is true, I’m going to take a stand and say no. Unfortunately, many people see the username & password fields and say “Aha!
+That’s the one for me!”.
+I then have to spend way too much of my time trying to convince them it’s a bad idea after they’ve already spent a lot of time implementing it.

 Why the Resource Owner Password Credentials Grant Type Exists

 Let’s see what the spec says:

 The resource owner password credentials grant type is suitable in cases where the resource owner has a trust relationship with the client, such as the device operating system or a highly privileged application.
 The authorization server should take special care when enabling this grant type and only allow it when other flows are not viable.